NilsDannemann/hfc-relay-grid/docs/hfc-relay-grid-guide.md

 <br>
 ##A quick Example
-Before we begin:<br>
-Here's the most basic usage pattern.
+Before we begin: Here's the most basic usage pattern.

 ```sass
 .parent {